zenmetsu/H-alfaSSed/README.md

 range at time of capture.

 Second, if any pixels are overexposed, it will introduce error into the red and blue channel correction values.
 This problem may be minimal, or it might produce unacceptable results.

-Third, even after correction, there is still some observed error.
-Usually this is inconsequential as the signal from the grid error is usually attenuated sufficiently to allow image stacking without loss of detail.
-As the images are stacked, the grid error is usually removed through the stacking process.
+Often this is inconsequential as the signal from the grid error is usually attenuated sufficiently to allow image stacking without loss of detail.
+As the images are stacked, the residual grid error should be removed through the stacking process.

-Here is an animation showing the residual error:
+Here is an animation showing the residual error from an overexposed/clipped red channel:
 ![alt text](https://raw.githubusercontent.com/zenmetsu/H-alfaSSed/master/comparison.gif)

 Near the limb of the sun, the red channel remains too bright, whereas near the center of the disc the same channel is too dark.
 There appears to be a sweet spot where the correction is perfect.
-This will require some additional testing to iron out, and most likely more robust statistical analysis of the channel data will be required.
+Fortunately, this problem can be avoided by simply taking care when setting exposure at time of capture.